 To run or debug your code in AppCode, you can use numerous run/debug configurations.
 Each run/debug configuration represents a named set of run/debug startup properties.
 When you perform run, debug, or test operations with AppCode, you always start a process based on one of the existing configurations using its parameters.

 AppCode comes with a number of run/debug configuration types for the various running, debugging and testing issues.
 You can create your own run/debug configurations of specific types.

 Each run/debug configuration type has its own default settings.
 Whenever a new run/debug configuration of the respective type is created, it is based on these default settings.

-Run configurations in AppCode is an equivalent of Xcode schemes and they are kept synced with Xcode schemes.
+Run/debug configurations in AppCode are the equivalents of the Xcode schemes, and they are kept synced with Xcode schemes.

-The default run/debug configuration settings appear in the Run/Debug Configurations dialog under the nodeDefaults.
+The templates with default run/debug configuration settings are listed in the Run/Debug Configurations dialog under the Templates node.
 They denote the settings that are used when new run/debug configurations are created.

 You can set the default settings for a specific configuration type that will become applicable to any run/debug configuration of this type created later.
 Changing defaults does not affect the existing run/debug configurations.

-The process of editing per-type default configuration settings is described in Changing Run/Debug Configuration Defaults.
-The process of creating or editing custom run/debug configurations is described in Creating and Editing Run/Debug Configurations.
+The process of editing per-type default configuration settings is described in Change default run/debug configurations.
+The process of creating or editing custom run/debug configurations is described in Create and edit run/debug configurations.